vserova/book/pages/ch_datamod.md

 -   ***GetSeq\_idByType()*** -- search the container of [CRef](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCRef.html)\<[CSeq\_id](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__id.html)\> for the id of given type.

-<a name="ch-datamod.Seqid-Semantics-of-U"></a>
+<a name="ch_datamod.Seqid_Semantics_of_U"></a>

 #### Seq-id: Semantics of Use

 Different databases use their ids in different ways and these patterns may change over time.
 An attempt is made is this section to describe current usage and offer some guidelines for interpreting Seq-ids.

-<a name="ch-datamod.local-Privately-Main"></a>
+<a name="ch_datamod.local_Privately_Main"></a>

 ##### local: Privately Maintained Data

-The local Seq-id is an Object-id (see discussion in [General Use Objects](#ch-datamod.datamodel.general)), which is a CHOICE of a string or an integer.
+The local Seq-id is an Object-id (see discussion in [General Use Objects](#ch_datamod.datamodel.general)), which is a CHOICE of a string or an integer.
 This is to reconcile the requirement that all Bioseqs have a Seq-id and the needs of local software tools to manipulate data produced or maintained privately.
 This might be pre-publication data, data still being developed, or proprietary data.
 The Object-id will accommodate either a string or a number as is appropriate for the local environment.
 It is the responsibility of local software to keep the local Seq-ids unique.
 A local Seq-id is not globally unique, so when Bioseqs with such identifiers are published or exchanged, context (i.e. the submitter or owner of the id) must be maintained or a new id class must be applied to the Bioseq (e.g. the assignment of a GenBank accession upon direct data submission to GenBank).

-<a name="ch-datamod.refseq-From-the-Reference-Seq"></a>
+<a name="ch_datamod.refseq_From_the_Reference_Seq"></a>

 ##### refseq: From the Reference Sequence project at the NCBI

 The [Reference Sequence project](http://www.ncbi.nlm.nih.gov/RefSeq/) at the NCBI aims to provide a comprehensive, integrated, non-redundant, well-annotated set of sequences, including genomic DNA, transcripts, and proteins.
 RefSeq assigns accessions (but not a LOCUS) to all entries.
 RefSeq accessions begin with two letters followed by an underscore, with additional letters after the underscore for some accessions.
 The leading characters have a distinct meaning as described in the [RefSeq accession format reference](http://www.ncbi.nlm.nih.gov/projects/RefSeq/key.html#accession).

-<a name="ch-datamod.general-Ids-from-Loc"></a>
+<a name="ch_datamod.general_Ids_from_Loc"></a>

 ##### general: Ids from Local Databases

-The Seq-id type "general" uses a Dbtag (see discussion in [General Use Objects](#ch-datamod.datamodel.general)), which is an Object-id as in Seq-id.local, above, with an additional string to identify a source database.
+The Seq-id type "general" uses a Dbtag (see discussion in [General Use Objects](#ch_datamod.datamodel.general)), which is an Object-id as in Seq-id.local, above, with an additional string to identify a source database.
 This means that an integer or string id from a smaller database can create Seq-ids which both cite the database source and make the local Seq-ids globally unique (usually).
 For example, the EcoSeq database is a collection of E.coli sequences derived from many sources, maintained by Kenn Rudd.
 Each sequence in EcoSeq has a unique descriptive name which is used as its primary identifier.
 A "general" Seq-id could be make for the EcoSeq entry "EcoAce" by making the following "general" Seq-id:

     Seq-id ::= general {
             db "EcoSeq" ,
             tag str "EcoAce" }

-<a name="ch-datamod.gibbsq--gibbmt-GenIn"></a>
+<a name="ch_datamod.gibbsq__gibbmt_GenIn"></a>

 ##### gibbsq, gibbmt: GenInfo Backbone Ids

 The "gibbsq" and "gibbmt" IDs were formerly used to access the "GenInfo Backbone" database.
 They are now obsolete.

-<a name="ch-datamod.genbank--embl--ddbj-"></a>
+<a name="ch_datamod.genbank__embl__ddbj_"></a>

 ##### genbank, embl, ddbj: The International Nucleic Acid Sequence Databases